CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

 Based in AWS Athena behavier, i can do several same SQL operation with same params and don't use the previous generated data file.

-Don't work for high amount of data need to return into the user; and depending of your format data in data can be update one easier.
+Don't work for high amount of data need to return into the user because the transmission of data from API; and ; other point; depending of your format data in data can be update one easier.

 #### Reusability: :star2::star2::star2::star::star: